cassking/Ecommerce-PSD2HTML/README.md

-Ecommerce Site PSD to HTML Excercise
+Ecommerce Site PSD to HTML Exercise
 ==================================
 ** SCREENSHOTS OF WORK IN PROGRESS FOUND IN /images/ ** ScreenShotSeptember18_2013.png